TRD Miami Event: Condo Boom Sustainable

 The currently thriving market, fueled by high demand, will be more sustainable, said Jon Paul Pérez, president of Coconut Grove-based Related Group.

 “The major difference we are seeing for the future is that we have a much stronger domestic buyer.
 And that buyer is from companies, employers who are moving to South Florida and making it home,” he said.
 “And it’s not just a home where they are testing the water, they come down here for a little bit and see how it feels.
-They are signing 10- to 15-year leases.”
+They are signing 10-15 year leases.”

 As out-of-state financial, tech and other firms have either expanded or moved to South Florida, their CEOs, executives and employees have followed, contributing to the condo buyer base.